-Museum of the Moon is a new touring artwork by UK artist Luke Jerram.
+Museum of the Moon is a touring artwork by UK artist Luke Jerram.

 Measuring seven metres in diameter, the moon features 120dpi detailed NASA imagery of the lunar surface.
 At an approximate scale of 1:500,000, each centimetre of the internally lit spherical sculpture represents 5km of the moon’s surface*.

-From the beginning of human history, the moon has acted as a ‘cultural mirror’ to our beliefs, understanding and ways of seeing.
+and beliefs of all people around the world.
 Over the centuries, the moon has been interpreted as a god and as a planet.
 It has been used as a timekeeper, calendar and been a source of light to aid nighttime navigation.
 Throughout history the moon has inspired artists, poets, scientists, writers and musicians the world over.
 The ethereal blue light cast by a full moon, the delicate crescent following the setting sun, or the mysterious dark side of the moon has evoked passion and exploration.
 Different cultures around the world have their own historical, cultural, scientific and religious relationships to the moon.
 And yet somehow, despite these differences, the moon connects us all.

 Each venue to present the artwork can programme their own series lunar inspired events beneath the moon.
 Below are a selection of events that that have taken place so far…